CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

-Figure 1 The phosphorylation of kinase substrate
+Figure 1.
+The structure of protein kinase

 Serine/threonine protein kinase is a large family of protein kinases, mainly including the following kinases: cyclin dependent kinase, mitogen-activated protein kinase, protein kinase D, nattokinase, DNA-dependent protein kinase and aurora protein kinases and pancreatic kininogenase.

-Figure 2 Crystal structure of calcium/calmodulin-dependent protein kinase
+Figure 2.
+Crystal structure of calcium/calmodulin-dependent protein kinase

 (an example of a serine/threonine-specific protein kinase)